IBM-EPBL/IBM-Project-38137-1660372968/README.md

 the image and detect the nutrition based on the fruits like (Sugar, Fibre, Protein, Calories, etc.).

 TEAM MEMBERS :
-A.sakthi oviya
+A.sakthi oviya ,
-J.rajarajeswari
+J.rajarajeswari,
-Sri vijaya harini
+Sri vijaya harini,
 S.R.Samyuktha